hrishihpatel/Docker/SQL Server on Windows(Docker).md

 - -**it** can be used to show the verbose output of the SQL startup script.

-Use this to debug the container in case of issues.

 That is all you need to do, you can see if you docker container is running by running "docker ps -a".